-Please refer to note 2, 3, 6 and 10 in the annual report for a description of the company's impairment model and how the company estimates their expected credit losses using IFRS 9. financial reporting systems relevant to financial reporting.
+Our work included tests of the company's financial reporting systems relevant to financial reporting.
 The company uses external service providers to operate some of the important IT systems.
-The auditor at the relevant service organization are used to evaluate the design and efficiency of the established control systems, and tests the controls designed to ensure the integrity of the IT system that are relevant to financial reporting.
-The auditor have issued a report that included testing of whether central calculations performed by core systems was performed according to expectations, hereunder interest calculations and mortifications.
+The auditor at the relevant service organization are used to evaluate the design and efficiency of the established control systems, and tests the controls designed to ensure the integrity of the IT In the case of loans where there is objective system that are relevant to financial reporting.
+The auditor have issued a report that included testing of whether central calculations performed by core systems were performed according to expectations, hereunder interest calculations and mortifications.
 The testing included the integrity of data, changes of and access to the systems.